Additive posets, CW-complexes, and graphs: Homology posets

-The homological additive poset of $X$ is invariant under subdivisions of~$X$.
-A CW-complex~$Y$ is a \emph{subdivision} of~$X$ if $X$ and $Y$ have the same underlying topological space and $X^{(k)} \subset Y^{(k)}$ for all $k \geq 0$.
-Then there is a chain homomorphism $C(X) \to C(Y)$ which carries a basis vector represented by a $k$-cell~$e$ of~$X$ to the sum of the basis vectors represented by the $k$-cells of~$Y$ contained in~$e$.
-This homomorphism is a chain homotopy equivalence.
-Consequently, it induces an isomorphism $H_k(X;\Z/2\Z)\simeq H_k(Y;\Z/2\Z)$ for all~$k $.
-For $k=n=\dim(X)=\dim(Y)$, the latter isomorphism is an isomorphism of additive posets.
-This follows from the definitions and the following fact: if a cellular $n$-cycle in~$Y$ includes an $n$-cell of~$Y$ contained in an $n$-cell~$e$ of~$X$, then this $n$-cycle includes all $n$-cells of~$Y$ contained in~$e$.
+The homology poset of a CW-complex $X$ is invariant under subdivisions of~$X$.
+Recall that a CW-complex~$Y$ is a \emph{subdivision} of~$X$ if~$X$ and~$Y$ share the same underlying topological space and every open cell of~$X$ is a union of a finite number of open cells of~$Y$ (of the same or smaller dimension).
+For any $n$-cycle $E$ of~$X$, the $n$-cells of~$Y$ lying in the $n$-cells belonging to~$E$ form an $n$-cycle of~$Y$.
+This defines an isomorphism of additive posets $H_n(X;\Z/2\Z)\simeq H_n(Y;\Z/2\Z)$.